-9 Things You Need To Know Before Starting Light Therapy
+Things You Need To Know Before Using a SAD Light

 With any type of therapy, it’s highly recommended to know as much information as possible prior to starting.
-As such, we’ve created a list of, what we believe to be the things you should know before starting light therapy.
+As such, we’ve created a list of things to know before using a SAD light to treat seasonal depression and anxiety.

 1. Make Sure 10,000 Light Intensity is Provided

 2. You Sit In Front of the SAD Lamp for 15-30 Minutes a Day

-Your doctor can prescribe you a specific amount of time to sit in front of your light box but typically, 15-30 minutes a day is enough.
-Some health benefits even cover this purchase!
+Your doctor can prescribe you a specific amount of time to sit in front of your SAD lamp but typically, 15-30 minutes a day is enough.
+Some health benefit packages even cover this purchase!

 3. SAD Lamps Increase Production of Serotonin and Dopamine

 By receiving light through your eyes, your serotonin and dopamine hormones kick in.
 This helps reset your circadian rhythm (what keeps you awake during the day and asleep at night) to eliminate fatigue.

-Fatigue isn’t the only thing light therapy treats.
+Seasonal depression isn’t the only thing that a SAD light can help treat.
 A deficiency or lack of serotonin and dopamine hormones are often linked to causing anxiety and depression to spike.
 So, a light box can also decrease anxiety and depression by boosting production of these hormones.

 6. It’s Best To Do Light Therapy Immediately After Waking Up

 Plugging in your portable light therapy into your ears or turning on your light box in the morning will give you a kickstart to the day.

 7. The Results Can Take Some Time to Appear

 The benefits of light therapy won’t necessarily happen as soon as you take a seat in front of the SAD lamp.
 In fact, it can take a couple of days for you to start feeling the effects.
 So, keep at it every day and eventually, you’ll start to feel the amazing results.

-9. Full-Blown Seasonal Affective Disorder can be Reverse
+9. Full-Blown Seasonal Affective Disorder can be Managed

 With appropriate bright light therapy treatment, you can completely reverse the effects of Seasonal Affective Disorder naturally and without the need for prescription medication.